Financial-Times/origami/apps/website/_tutorials/build-service.md

 Using the Origami Build Service is the quickest way of getting Origami components to work in your product.
 The service bundles together the <abbr title="Cascading Style Sheets">CSS</abbr> and the JavaScript for all Origami components on a central server.
 You can then access specific component bundles by using a `link` or `script` tag.

-<aside>You can find more detailed information on the Origami Build Service's self hosted <a href="https://www.ft.com/__origami/service/build" class="o-typography-link--external"><abbr title="Application Programming Interface">API</abbr> and technical documentation</a>.</aside>
+<aside>You can find more detailed information on the Origami Build Service's self hosted <a href="https://www.ft.com/__origami/service/build"><abbr title="Application Programming Interface">API</abbr> and technical documentation</a>.</aside>

 Below is a step by step walkthrough for building a page for an article about fruit, with FT.com colors and fonts, and we'll include a few Origami components to do so.

 ## Setting up your sandbox
-For this tutorial, we recommend you follow along by setting up your project in <a href="https://codepen.io/" class="o-typography-link--external">CodePen</a>, or <a href="https://jsbin.com/" class="o-typography-link--external">JSBin</a>.
+For this tutorial, we recommend you follow along by setting up your project in <a href="https://codepen.io/">CodePen</a>, or <a href="https://jsbin.com/">JSBin</a>.

 There are usually three three parts to an Origami component; <abbr title="Hypertext Markup Language">HTML</abbr>, <abbr title="Cascading Style Sheets">CSS</abbr> and JavaScript.
 We're going implement one at a time to put together our page.

-<aside>We'll be providing code snippets for you to follow, but you can also have a look at the <a href="https://codepen.io/ft-origami/full/ejLNNL" rel="noreferrer noopener" target="_blank" class="o-typography-link o-typography-link--external">result of the tutorial (opens a new tab)</a>.</aside>
+<aside>We'll be providing code snippets for you to follow, but you can also have a look at the <a href="https://codepen.io/ft-origami/full/ejLNNL" rel="noreferrer noopener" target="_blank" class="o-typography-link">result of the tutorial</a>.</aside>

 Let's begin.